BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks-log-files.md

 # Save and Clear Logs

-Use the commands at the bottom of the Logs tab to preserve a job record or start with an empty log list.
+Use the commands in the **PDMPublisher > Logs** window to preserve a job record or start with an empty log list.

 ## Save Logs